yinanq/Snookr/README.md

 ![Snookr](https://raw.githubusercontent.com/yinanq/Snookr/master/Snookr.png)

-If Github does not display screenshot, it's also viewable here: https://yinan.design
+If Github does not display the screenshot above, it's also viewable here: https://yinan.design